 The guitar jangled and wobbled like it had been thrown from a balcony, still plugged in.
 I wanted to take the cassette to my room and listen to every song carefully to discover the secrets this music held.
 It made good looking men open their legs and talk about cock.
 “This one’s called Bigmouth Strikes Again.
 He wrote it for you” The cool guy lent across Tracey who was now between us.

 This cool guy put his lips on mine.
 The cold rush of wetness that came from his mouth repulsed me and turned me on.
 I didn’t know it was possible to experience opposing feelings simultaneously.
 I opened my mouth and almost swallowed his face.
 The cool guy screamed and recoiled “Eeek big mouth strikes again!”
-I was not hurt because in that moment, as I scraped my teeth along the top of my tongue to remove the taste of his aftershave and tobacco, I became a man.
+I was not hurt because in that moment, as I scraped my teeth along the top of my tongue to remove the taste of his peppery aftershave, I became a man.